-During a Christmas visit to her father's home, her investigation takes an interesting turn when she discovers a series of secret case files belonging to her detective grandfather, detailing a separate string of murders which share a striking similarity to the ones she is trying to solve.
+During a Christmas visit to her father's home, her investigation takes an interesting turn when she discovers a series of secret case files belonging to her detective grandfather, detailing a separate string of murders in Prauge by the Perlovka Ripper, which share a striking similarity to the ones she is trying to solve.
 In both cases, the perpetrator targeted sex workers and murdered them in terrible ways, and strangely enough, wore a silver mask, dark cloak and top hat.
 The game follows both Victoria in her modern day quest to stop the killer, and her grandfather Gus McPherson in his investigation of the 1920s Prague murders.

 A major theme throughout this dark, atmospheric game is art, as the (soon obvious) sinister usage of the still-life painting technique in its title suggests.